isce-framework/dolphin/paper/paper.md

 The full set of configuration options can be viewed with the `dolphin config --print-empty` command.

 \autoref{fig:mojave} shows an example result of the final average surface velocity map created by Dolphin.
-The inputs were OPERA Coregistered Single-Look Complex (CSLC) geocoded images from Sentinel-1 data between February 2017 - December 2020 over the Mojave Desert.
+The inputs were OPERA Coregistered Single-Look Complex (CSLC) geocoded images from Sentinel-1 data between February 2017 and December 2020 over the Mojave Desert.

 # Acknowledgements